tundish/blathnaid/blathnaid/tale/chapters.rst

 Hiding
 ------

-During the night, the inner door of the cellar would frequently open and someone from the tavern above would come down to fetch a cask back upstairs.
+During the night, the inner door of the cellar would frequently open and someone from the Tavern above would come down to fetch a cask back upstairs.
 Jack never saw who it was because he took care always to be far back in the shadows.

 He had also to remember not to leave tracks in the dust or to tear down any cobwebs lest he be discovered.
 So when he was not rolled up in his blanket he was standing motionless, sometimes for hours.

 Standing
 --------

 Now this can be a very good thing to do, although not many people know the secret.
 For the first few minutes, you can't stop your mind from wandering, but then slowly you start to breathe with your belly, and your shoulders open up, and your hips find their shape again.
 Everything sinks through your legs into the ground, and then all things become possible.

 Compassion
 ----------

 As soon as Jack awoke, he would be out again to learn more from the Smiths.
-Fell remained interested in the trivet, and Jack allowed him to inspect the strange markings on the edge.
+Fell remained interested in the Trivet, and Jack allowed him to inspect the strange markings on the edge.
 They had been worn down by use, but after a little time cleaning, Fell started to understand another word.
-"This one says 'Compassion'", he said.
+"This one says **Compassion**", he said.

 Boilermakers
 ------------